abdullahjaura/LLM-Reliability-Analysis/analysis.md

 For each question:

-* Generate a model response (simulated baseline system)
+* Generate responses using a rule-based baseline QA system to simulate varying levels of correctness
 * Compare response to ground truth answer
 * Classify result into: